thieulong/Song-Recognition/README.md

 ### 3. Install Requirements
 Open your Command Prompt or Terminal to this directory (Song-Recognition) using `cd`

-Afterthat, type `pip3 install requirements.txt` into the Command Prompt / Terminal
+Afterthat, type `pip3 install -r requirements.txt` into the Command Prompt / Terminal

 Then, you'll need to install Chromedriver to run the script, you can figure out the proper Chromedriver version which is also your current Chrome version [here](https://help.zenplanner.com/hc/en-us/articles/204253654-How-to-Find-Your-Internet-Browser-Version-Number-Google-Chrome)